 This effect adds blur to the image; it copies the image multiple times, shifts

-the the copies in a given direction, then combines all of the images together to
+the copies in a given direction, then combines all of the images together to

 You can adjust the following settings for this effect:

-0 indicates the top as the start point and values greater than 0 move the start point clock-wise, and images are directionally blurred as
+will be shifted.
+0 indicates the top as the start point and value greater than 0

+moves the start point clock-wise, and images are directionally blurred as

 Blur defines how far the images will be shifted to create

 setting) move the blurred image a bit to the bottom (25 as the angle setting).